AI Transform: Let the Model Decompose Your Prompt, Not a Template

 Why CONSTRAINTS is always longest

-This is one of the hard invariants in the sinc-LLM framework, and the model has learned to enforce it.
-CONSTRAINTS carries 42.7% of prompt signal quality because it defines the solution space boundary.
+This is one of the hard rules in the sinc-LLM framework, and the model has learned to enforce it.
+CONSTRAINTS carries 42.7% of prompt signal quality because it defines the boundary of the solution space.
 A well-specified task with weak constraints produces wildly variable output.
 A loosely-worded task with tight constraints produces something usable.
-It hit me that most prompt engineers spend 80% of their effort on the wrong bands.
+Most prompt engineers spend 80% of their effort on the wrong bands.

-The intuition from Nyquist-Shannon: CONSTRAINTS is the sampling rate.
-If your sampling rate is too low, you get aliasing — the output folds into itself and produces artifacts (hallucinations, off-scope responses, wrong format).
+Think of it through Nyquist-Shannon: CONSTRAINTS is the sampling rate.
+If your sampling rate is too low, you get aliasing.
+The output folds into itself and produces artifacts (hallucinations, off-scope responses, wrong format).
 High-frequency CONSTRAINTS text prevents aliasing.

-When the model decomposes "hi" (a 2-character input), it still generates a multi-sentence CONSTRAINTS band — because even a greeting has implicit constraints: respond in kind, don't overwhelm, match the casual register.
+When the model decomposes "hi" (a 2-character input), it still generates a multi-sentence CONSTRAINTS band.
+Even a greeting has implicit constraints: respond in kind, do not overwhelm, match the casual register.
 The band length invariant holds even at minimum input length.
-I tested this specifically and was surprised it worked.
+I tested this and was surprised it worked.

 When to use each